The slow cooker is perfect for making tender and flavorful pork carnitas. Once they're ready, I like to crisp them up under the broiler.

 - Add a teaspoon of smoked paprika for a nice smoky flavor and added color.

-Traditionally, you would serve carnitas inside tortillas, as tacos.
-But they're just as good in lettuce wraps - the soft round leaves of Boston lettuce work well.
+Traditionally, carnitas are served inside tortillas as tacos.
+But they're just as good in lettuce wraps - the soft, round leaves of Boston lettuce work well.

 You could also layer the meat on a bed of shredded lettuce (or baby spinach leaves) and top it with your favorite condiments.
 Tasty options include sour cream, guacamole, salsa, and shredded cheese.

-Sometimes I serve this dish on a bed of cauliflower rice.
-It works well to soak up the yummy juices.
+Sometimes, I serve this dish on a bed of cauliflower rice or mashed cauliflower.
+The cauliflower works well to soak up the yummy juices.

 Recipe Card